openhwgroup/programs/cores/cv32e40p/user_manual/source/control_status_registers.rst

 parameter column is empty then the associated CSR is always implemented.

 The **Privilege** column indicates the access mode of a CSR.
-The first letter indicates the privilege level required to access the CSR.
-Attempts to access a CSR with a higher privilege level than the core is currently running in will throw an illegal instruction exception [1]_.
+The first letter indicates the lowest privilege level required to access the CSR.
+Attempts to access a CSR with a higher privilege level than the core is currently running in will throw an illegal instruction exception.
+This is largely a moot point for the CV32E40P as it only supports machine and debug modes.
 The remaining letters indicate the read and/or write behavior of the CSR when accessed by the indicated or higher privilge level:

-..
-QUESTION: if CV32E40P only supports machine (and debug) mode, how can thei
-..
-FPU and XPULP-specific CSRs support User mode access privilege?

 * **RW**: CSR is **read-write**.
 That is, csr instructions may write any value and that value will be returned on a subsequent read (unless a side-effect causes the core to change the CSR value).

 * **RO**: CSR is **read-only**.
 Writes by csr instrucions have no effect.

-Writes of a non-supported value to a CSR does not throw an illegal instruction exception.
+Writes of a non-supported value to a CSR do not result in an illegal instruction exception.

-Reads or writes to a CSR that is not implemented will throw an illegal instruction exception.
+Reads or writes to a CSR that is not implemented will result in an illegal instruction exception.

-..
-QUESTION: shouldn't User Custom CSRs be in the range 0x800 - 0x8FF?

 +---------------+-------------------+-----------+---------------------+---------------------------------------------------------+
 |  CSR Address  |   Name            | Privilege | Parameter           |  Description                                            |